A new teaching organ for the HfMDK

 Rieger-Chef Wendelin Eberle präsentiert Entwürfe für die neue Orgel.

-With the generous support of the Aventis Foundation and the Crespo Foundation, a project at the HfMDK that has been in intensive preparation for several years is becoming a reality: the renowned Austrian organ building company Rieger is building a new, contemporary and high-quality teaching organ for the HfMDK.
+A project at the HfMDK that has been in intensive preparation for several years is becoming a reality: the renowned Austrian organ building company Rieger is building a new, contemporary and high-quality teaching organ for the HfMDK.
 This investment in study equipment will significantly improve the quality of organ and church music education at the university.
+The main sponsors of the new teaching organ are the Aventis Foundation and the Crespo Foundation.
+The Feith-Foundation is also kindly supporting the construction of the new organ.
 The organ should be ready by October 25, 2024.

 An excellent boost for church music training